Tutorial: Configure SAML-based single sign-on for an application with Azure Active Directory

 - Open the single sign-on settings for your application.

-Read the resolution guidance and then, if appropriate, click Fix it.
+Read the resolution guidance and then, if possible, fix the issue.

 Run the test again until it completes successfully.